shaoyen/design_patterns/README.md

 # design_patterns
 design patterns study | python implement

+each .py is a pattern implemented by python
-.py files can be executable
+.py files is executable